GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Experimental Settings

-We train our approach on 4 NVIDIA Tesla P100-16GB GPUs, and follow the data augmentation strategy proposed by \cite{Komorowski_2021_WACV}.
-We set the hyperparameters $\alpha_{pos}, \alpha_{neg}$ to 0.95 and 0.2 respectively for all experiments and the number of considered candidates $K$ to 50.
-We use a sparse-convolutional architecture with skip connections for our encoder and decoders, and GeM \cite{gem19} pooling in our global feature head.
-For the source datasets we train the model from scratch for 80 epochs with a learning rate of $1e-3$ decayed by a factor of 10 at 30 and 60 epochs, and the GCC is trained for 5 epochs using a learning rate of 0.01 decayed with a cosine scheduler.
-When re-training we fine-tune the pre-trained model for 40 epochs at a learning rate of $1e-4$, decayed by a factor of 10 at 25 epochs.
+We train our approach on 4 NVIDIA Tesla P100-16GB GPUs, and follow the data augmentation strategy proposed by \cite{Komorowski_2021_WACV}. {We set the hyperparameters $\alpha_{pos}, \alpha_{neg}$ to 0.95 and 0.2 respectively for all experiments based on our ablations in Section \ref{sec:ablations}, and the number of considered candidates $K$ to 50.} We use a sparse-convolutional architecture with skip connections for our encoder and decoders, and GeM \cite{gem19} pooling in our global feature head.
+For the source datasets we train the model from scratch for 80 epochs with a learning rate of {1e-3} decayed by a factor of 10 at 30 and 60 epochs, and the GCC is trained for 5 epochs using a learning rate of 0.01 decayed with a cosine scheduler.
+When re-training we fine-tune the pre-trained model for 40 epochs at a learning rate of {1e-4}, decayed by a factor of 10 at 25 epochs.